harsman/dyalog-mode/README.md

 Emacs" with the keyboard shortcut `Ctrl+Alt+Enter`.

-To edit a function, class or namespace in Emacs, just place the cursor on a name and press Ctrl+Alt+Enter.
+To edit a function, class or namespace in Emacs, just place the cursor on a name in the Dyalog session or editor and press `Ctrl+Alt+Enter`.
 Once you are happy with your changes, press `C-c C-c` in Emacs to fix the changes back in the Dyalog session.
-While you are editing in Emacs, you can press C-c C-e to edit the name at point.
+While you are editing in Emacs, you can press `C-c C-e` to edit the name at point.
 You can also open arrays in Emacs, although currently no arrays are editable, i.e. they are all read-only.

-If you edit a namespace or class that has been loaded with Dyalogs SALT toolkit (e.g. by using `]load` at the session prompt), the path to the source file will be sent to Emacs, so you can also save directly from there.
+If you edit a namespace or class that has been loaded with Dyalog's SALT toolkit (e.g. by using `]load` at the session prompt), the path to the source file will be sent to Emacs, so you can also save directly from there.
 If Emacs doesn't know the path to the source file, it will ask you to name a file when